source-academy/general/instructor/README.md

 ## Resources for instructors who deploy their own clone of Source Academy

 For assessment authoring, contest voting and the game, see **Resources for instructors who use Source Academy @ NUS** above.
+You or your staff will also need:

 - [Resources for administrators](../deployment/README.md)